Sage Privacy Policy

 We collect Personal Information from various third parties, including those listed below.
 The collection, use, and disclosure of Personal Information received from third parties is governed by the privacy policies listed on the website where the information was submitted by the user.
 Third parties may send their own cookies and pixel tags to you, and may collect information and use it in a way inconsistent with this Policy.
 Please carefully review these third-party privacy policies to understand how your information may be collected, used and disclosed by these third parties.

 Google Analytics.
 We use third party cookies provided by Google Analytics to assist us in better understanding our website visitors.
 These cookies collect IP address and usage data, such as the length of time a user spends on a page, the pages a user visits, and the websites a user visits before and after visiting our website.
-Based on this information, Google Analytics compiles data about website traffic and interactions, which we use to offer better user experiences and tools in the future.
+Based on this information, Google Analytics compiles Aggregate Data about website traffic and interactions, which we use to offer better user experiences and tools in the future.
 For more information on Google Analytics, visit https://support.google.com/analytics.

 HOW WE USE YOUR PERSONAL INFORMATION